PrairieLearn/PrairieLearn/rfcs/0000-multi-server-course-content.md

 # Motivation and background

 Historically, PrairieLearn has executed on a single server with all course content stored locally on disk.
 This simple execution model has been very robust and has served us well for many years.
 However, this has made it difficult to scale PrairieLearn.
-"Scaling" has thus far meant "run on a bigger server.
+"Scaling" has thus far meant "run on a bigger server".
 Ideally, we could autoscale PrairieLearn itself just like we do the fleet of external graders.
 But to do that, we need to ensure that each instance can access course content.

 One potential solution is to use a single shared network filesystem for all course content.
 When a new instance launches, the network filesystem would be mounted to the instance, and it could access files like normal.
-However, networked filesystems implementing full Posix semantics appear to be slow for our particualr use cases, namely:
+However, networked filesystems implementing full Posix semantics appear to be slow for our particular use cases, namely:

 * Git operations
 * Large numbers of small, frequently-accessed files